stephanlphilips/pulse_lib/docs/signals/delays.rst

 Signal delays in pulse and acquisition paths are caused by:

-* propagation through cables, which is approximately 3 ns / m.
+* propagation through cables, which is approximately 4 - 5 ns/m.
 * propagation through vector signal generator, which takes 20 - 50 ns.
 * propagation through RF up-convertor, down-converter.
 * processing time in AWG